-This solicitation calls for SBIR Phase I proposals to undertake R&D with the aim of establishing technical feasibility of an innovation.
-Successful applicants will receive a grant of up to \$225,000 to undertake a Phase I project over a period of 6 to 12 months (the period to be nominated by the company).
+STTR Phase I proposals are expected to outline research and development (R&D) projects with the aim of establishing technical feasibility or proof of concept of unproven, risky technologies.
+Successful applicants will receive a grant of up to \$225,000 over a period of 6 to 12 months (the period to be decided by the applicant).

-Successful SBIR proposers will receive funding about 6 months after the solicitation deadline date.
+Successful STTR applicants will receive initial Phase I funding roughly 6 months after the solicitation deadline.
 Companies that receive a Phase I award are eligible to apply for a Phase II award (award amount up to \$750,000; duration 2 years).

-SBIR Program Directors host webinars in the weeks leading to the proposal deadline.
-Further information about the program, including the webinar schedule, short videos and Q&A, is also available at www.nsf.gov/SBIR.
+STTR Program Directors host webinars in the months leading to the proposal deadline.
+Further information about the program, including the webinar schedule, short videos, a step-by-step guide on how to submit a proposal, and a list of frequently asked questions (FAQ), is also available at seedfund.nsf.gov.
+We also encourage potential applicants to consider requesting personalized feedback via the submission of an Executive Summary via the website as detailed in section V.A.